not-elm/bevy_flurx/docs/src/actions/once/event.md

 # once::event

+> **⚠️ DEPRECATED**: This module is deprecated since Bevy 0.17.
+Please use [`once::message`](./message.md) instead.
+The `Event` trait has been replaced with `Message` in Bevy 0.17.

-The `once::event` module provides actions for sending Bevy events exactly once.
-These actions are specialized versions of `once::run` that focus specifically on event sending operations.
+The `once::event` module provides actions for sending Bevy messages exactly once.
+These actions are specialized versions of `once::run` that focus specifically on message sending operations.

 ## Functions